kayne87/a2a-challenge/README.md

 # Prerequisites

 In order to execute all scripts in this repository you need python with ortools and scikit learns packages.
-The EqualSize KMeans implementation is imported by the following github repository: **ndanielsen/Same-Size-K-Means**, the suggested version of scikit learn to install is 18.X, we successfully tested it with the version 21.X
+The EqualSize KMeans implementation is imported by the following github repository: [ndanielsen/Same-Size-K-Means](https://github.com/ndanielsen/Same-Size-K-Means), the suggested version of scikit learn to install is 18.X, we successfully tested it with the version 21.X

 ```sh
     $ pip install ortools
     $ pip install 'scikit-learn>=0.18.0,<=0.21.3'
 ```

+# Repo structure

+- **input folder** : follow the instructions inside this folder.
+Important input source for the data preparation and clustering algorithms
+- **output folder** :
+    - **data-preparation**: all the results of the data preparation step.
+In this step a python script executes the split division between vehicles turns and creates first_visit.<YYYYmmdd>.csv and second_visit.<YYYYmmdd>.csv
+    - **clustering**: all the results of a clustering execution are organized in files, whose prefix is the name of the algorithm concatenated with the number of cluster produced.
+- **root folder** : file names **a2a_*** indicate our custom python modules used by the Python Notebooks and serve features in different areas:
+    - **a2a_clustering**: executes dataframe transformation for the scikit-learn training models, computes clusters centroids and contains a custom implementation of the Sweep Algorithm (a clustering based on the polar angles started from the DEPOT)
+    - **a2a_validation**: executes the silhouette coefficent for each observation in the clusterized dataframe and computes the coefficent average between all clusters.
+All the results are presented in form of a graph splitted in two sections: silhouette trend and a 2D representation of the clustering.
+[Inspired solution from scikit-learn documentation](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html)

 # Distance matrix